 How to Create Cinemagraphs in Photoshop or Final Cut Pro X

-What is a Cinemagraph?
+What Is a Cinemagraph?

 How to Make a Cinemagraph

-So at this point you’re surely wondering, how do I create my own cinemagraph?
+So at this point you’re surely wondering — how do I create my own cinemagraph?

-You can create a GIF cinemagraph using the Animation tools in Photoshop.
-A recent blog post by SpoonGraphics walks you through the steps in order to achieve the cinemagraph effect in PS:
+You can create a cinemagraph using the Animation tools in Photoshop.
+This blog post by Spoon Graphics walks you through the steps of creating a cinemagraph effect in PS.

 If you’re more comfortable in a video editing application, the following video tutorial by Peter Wiggins from FCP.co will show you how to create a cinemagraph in Final Cut Pro and Motion.